Design of new table classes

 The combinatorial problem of a user who wants different tabulated functional forms for non-trivial numbers of distinct atomtype pairs is not really one we can solve well (or need to).
 But OpenMP scales increasingly better as the problem becomes memory bound :-).

-#9 Updated by Erik Lindahl about 3 years ago
+#9 Updated by Erik Lindahl over 3 years ago

 - Status changed from Accepted to Resolved